bestmustard/us_presidential_election_2024/README.md

-# Starter folder
+# Predicting the 2024 U.S. Presidential Election Outcome: A Narrow Lead for Trump over Harris Using a Poll-of-Polls Approach

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repository is a statistical analysis of the 2024 US Presidential Election, using the "poll-of-polls" method to forecast a winner.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from the FiveThirtyEight website.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.